lgarceztech/Record-linkage/README.md

 ## Further Information

 For a detailed, step-by-step description of the project, as well as information on the key libraries and frameworks utilized, please visit the project's comprehensive tutorial in the `Projects` section at [garcez.tech](https://garcez.tech).
+This dataset is a fabricated collection of data based on data from the BLS and the BEA.
+It was created specifically for demonstration purposes in this project.
+It is entirely fictitious and designed to resemble real-world data while being completely generated for illustrative use.

 ---